phalcon/documentation/docs/api/phalcon_adr.md

 [:material-github: Source on GitHub](https://github.com/phalcon/phalcon/blob/v6.0.x/src/ADR/Responder/StatusResponder.php){ .src-btn }

 Sets the response HTTP status code from the payload status, via StatusMapper.

+The payload status is untyped, so anything that cannot be expressed as a string - an array, an object - leaves the response status code untouched.

 <div class="api-tree" markdown>